International tuition costs

 To help you estimate your annual tuition fees and costs, set out below are the approximate tuition fees and other costs you are likely to incur if you are enrolled in one year of full-time study.

-All amounts are in New Zealand dollars and refer to study in 2020.
+All amounts are in New Zealand Dollars (NZD) and refer to study in 2021 unless otherwise specified.

 |Qualification||Total tuition fees|